 I asked 4 important people in my life to describe me in one word.
 Originally I just wanted these words to help guide me as I wrote my bio and site content, but thought they were fun to share.

 Currently I am in training to volunteer with refugees in Copenhagen.
 During our time in Minneapolis I volunteered with at-risk children at the Greater Minneapolis Crisis Nursery.
 When we lived in Madison, my husband and I spent two years fostering dogs through Fetch Wi, and were able to help save the lives of 14 dogs.

 Other volunteer gigs over the years have been: a fingernail painter at our nearby nursing home, developing a social media training program for the elderly to help them stay in touch with their families, and a youth volleyball coach.
 I'm truly passionate about volunteering and would be happy to answer any questions you have about any of these organizations.

 Well, if I must (just kidding, I could talk about him all day).
 We often get asked what kind of dog Walter is.
-He's a wire-haired Jack Russell Terrier, although strangers on the street like to argue and tell us that he's definitely a Westie (he definitely isn't).
+He's a wire-haired Jack Russell Terrier, and turned 7 last fall.

 Walter is fluffy because we routinely took him to a groomer as a puppy to have his hair lightly shaved.
 This makes them lose the wiry texture and instead make them curly and fluffy!
 Not really accepted in the world of "breed standards", but we think he's adorable and unique!

 Walter has the best personality, and knows a lot of tricks!
-Including cleaning up laundry, playing basketball and will shut drawers on command.
-He's such a helper!
+Including cleaning up laundry, playing basketball, and will shut drawers on command.
 He's happiest when all three of us are packed into a canoe for an overnight camping trip, but we're also that couple who hauls their dog around in a bike cart.